shigedangao/blog/src/devops/kubernetes/kustomize.md

 As a newcomer in the DevOps & the Kubernetes world.
 I didn't really had any idea on how to store the state of the cluster.
 Thankfully after extensive research.
 I founded out that DevOps use tools called Infrastructure as Code.

 From my understanding it's a way of storing the state of the server/clusters throughout code.
 Usually, this code is stored on a repository such as Git.
-There are many IaC that exist, and each of them has their pros and cons.
-At that time I focus on IaC which was targeting the Kubernetes environment.
+There are many templating tool that exist, and each of them has their pros and cons.
+At that time I focus on templating tool which was targeting the Kubernetes environment.

-In the end I came up with these lists of IaC:
+In the end I came up with these lists of templating tool:

 - Kustomize
 - Helm